handpoint/doc/javascript_versioned_docs/version-Javascript SDK 6.2.0/javascriptreleasenotes.md

 ## 6.2.0

 **Features**:
-- New "Duplicate check" flag which enables the duplicate payments checking transaction flow.
+- New "Duplicate check" flag to explicitly disable the duplicate check payments flow.
+If the flag is not present (or if it is true), this flow is enabled by default.

 ## 6.1.0